google-deepmind/lab/docs/developers/reference/lua_api.md

 `lookDownUp`, `lookLeftRight`, `moveBackForward`, `strafeLeftRight`, `crouchJump` and `buttonsDown`, denoting the actions retrieved from the controller.
 The script has an opportunity to modify the actions and return it to override the actions to be applied.
-If nothing is returned, the method makes no effect.
+If nothing or nil is returned, the method makes no effect.

 ### `registerDynamicItems`() -> table